nashville-software-school/bangazon-inc/book-1-orientation/chapters/CLASSIC_HEIST.md

 # Heist Part II
+In this explorer chapter, you will rewrite the Plan Your Heist program using classes and interfaces.
+You do _not_ need to start with the code from the previous exercise.
+This program will be a new console application, which you should know how to create.

+## Setup and Requirements

 - Knocking over banks isn't going to be easy.
 Alarms...
 Vaults...
 Security Guards....
 Each of these safeguards is something we'll have to handle for a successful heist.
 First things first.
 Let's create a `Bank` class to represent the security we're up against.
 Give the `Bank` class the following properties:
   - An integer property for `CashOnHand`